noirello/bonsai/docs/tutorial.rst

 To execute a simple search in the dictionary we have to use the :meth:`LDAPConnection.search` method.
-The function first parameter - the Base DN - sets where we would like to start the search in the dictionary tree, the second parameter - the search scope - only can be one of these:
+The function first parameter - the Base DN - sets where we would like to start the search in the dictionary tree, the second parameter - the search scope - can have the following values:

     - 0 (base): searching only  the Base DN.
     - 1 (one): searching only one tree level under the Base DN.